david-storm/yusaopeny/SMOKE_TESTS.md

 1. Login as admin
 2. Go to Structure -> Webforms (/admin/structure/webform)
 3. Verify you see a st of pages provided via module (Forms, Submissions, Options, Configuration, Add-ons, etc)
-4. Verify by defalt Open Y has one webform called ""Contact"" with a status Open
+4. Verify by defalt Website Services has one webform called ""Contact"" with a status Open
 5. Verify you can click on the webform title and see the form as independent page (ignore styles absence)
 6. Verify you can open the following pages for a specific webform (Results, Settings).
 7. Verify there are no errors while visiting webform related pages.